gideonibemerejr/SEI-CC-2/work/w08/d2/03-04-django-one-to-many-models/django-one-to-many-models.md

 In a _one-to-many_ relationship, the `on_delete=models.CASCADE` is required.
 It ensures that if a Cat record is deleted, all of the child Feedings will be deleted automatically as well - thus, no _orphan_ records (seriously, that's what they're called).

-> In the database, the column in the `feedings` table for the FK will actually be called `cat_id` because Django by default add `_id` to the name of the attribute we use in the Model.
+> In the database, the column in the `feedings` table for the FK will actually be called `cat_id` because Django by default appends `_id` to the name of the attribute we use in the Model.

 ## Make and Run the Migration